Sambruk/Open-Meal/website/docs/2_icalendar.md

 iCalendar is a file format that is used to show events in a calendar.
 A limited version of the Open Meal data can be published in iCalendar format according to the following specification.
 It makes the meal information usable in a large number of applications, like Microsoft Outlook, Apple Calendar and Google Calendar.

-For Data Providers that has implemented the rest of the Open Meal API it is recommended, but not obligated, to also implement the iCalendar feature.
-If the iCalendar feature is implemented the URL to the iCalendar should be made availale via the [List Distributors method](/doc/list-distributors.html).
+Implementation of the iCalendar feature is optional but strongly recommended for data providers.
+If the iCalendar feature is implemented, the URL to the iCalendar should be made availale via the [distributor](/openapi-specification#tag/Distributor).

 ## Calendars